yumeng5/yumeng5.github.io/_pages/www23-tutorial.md

 ## Abstract

-Pretrained text representations, evolving from context-free word embeddings to contextualized language models, have brought text mining into a new era:
-By pretraining neural models on large-scale text corpora and then adapting them to task-specific data, generic linguistic features and knowledge can be effectively transferred to the target applications and remarkable performance has been achieved on many text mining tasks.
-Unfortunately, a formidable challenge exists in such a prominent pretrain-finetune paradigm: Large pretrained language models (PLMs) usually require a massive amount of training data for stable fine-tuning on downstream tasks, while human annotations in abundance can be costly to acquire.
+Textual data are ubiquitous and massive on the web: News reports, social media posts, Wikipedia articles, etc. are being created and updated online everyday.
+While they contain rich information and knowledge, it has remained an open challenge to effectively leverage them in text-intensive applications.
+Recent developments in pretrained language models (PLMs) have revolutionized text mining and processing: By pretraining neural architectures on large-scale text corpora obtained from the web and then transferring their representations to task-specific data, the knowledge encoded in the web-scale corpora can be effectively leveraged to significantly enhance the downstream task performance.
+The most common adaptation approach of PLMs is the pretrain-finetune paradigm where the PLMs are further trained on downstream task labeled data.
+However, the major challenge of such a paradigm is that fully-supervised fine-tuning of PLMs usually require abundant human annotations, which can be expensive to acquire in practice.

-In this tutorial, we introduce recent advances in pretrained text representations, as well as their applications to a wide range of text mining tasks.
+In this tutorial, we will introduce recent advances in pretrained text representations learned from web-scale corpora, as well as their applications to a wide range of text mining tasks.
-We focus on _minimally-supervised_ approaches that do not require massive human annotations, including (1) self-supervised text embeddings and pretrained language models that serve as the fundamentals for downstream tasks, (2) unsupervised and seed-guided methods for topic discovery from massive text corpora and (3) weakly-supervised methods for text classification and advanced text mining tasks.
+We focus on weakly-supervised approaches without requiring massive human annotations, including (1) pretrained language models that serve as the fundamentals for downstream tasks, (2) unsupervised and seed-guided methods for topic discovery from massive text corpora, and (3) weakly-supervised methods for text classification and advanced text mining tasks.

 ## Slides